 Principle 3: Promote ethical and responsible decision making

 CS Energy is committed to conducting all business activities with integrity, honesty and in compliance with relevant laws and standards.
-We have a number of policies and procedures that promote ethical and responsible decision-making.

 A standing agenda item at monthly Board meetings requires directors to declare any conflicts of interest.
 Executives and other nominated employees are also required to make annual and contemporaneous declarations of interests that could give rise to a conflict of interest.